 Compression Fracture: First it depends on the extent of the injury.
 Was it traumatic?
 Iif a small anterior single column traumatic compression fracture 4-6 weeks of healing are required.
 Biking, running, and lifting should be progressively reintroduced at that time.
 Should avoid repetitive flexion based activity such as dead lifts.
 Proper posture will be key to future weight lifting to avoid pain and/or reinjury. ...Read more

 Both: Both will cause your rate to increase which leads to good aerobic activity. ...Read more

 I use an elliptical for cardio yesterday and did a leg weight training session.
 Should I use the elliptical today for cardio?

 Yes-: You should try and do cardio workout for a half hour or more most days of the week. ...Read more

 - Talk to a doctor live online for free

 - Can riding an exercise bike tighten my legs butt?

-- Is bike riding good exercise for your hips?
+- Is bike riding as good exercise as walking?

-- Is riding a bike better than walking in exercise?
+- Is bike riding considered a really good exercise?